 The Southeastern School of Banking offers an 80-hour general banking curriculum.
 Serving Tennessee financial institutions since 1939, the two-year school incorporates lectures and home study assignments.
 Some of the topics covered in the first year are bank financial analysis, macroeconomics, asset/liability management, investments, lending, strategic planning, managing liquidity/capital planning, sales management, and HR management.
 The newest version of the Stanford Bank Simulation Game is a tool for learning about financial institution management.

 The second-year general banking classes include employee skills, fraud and ethics, trust services, credit and credit scoring, technology, changing bank environment, bank security, management, and completion of the Stanford Bank Simulation Game.
 A must for career bankers!
-Students are housed at Homewood Suites by Hilton Nashville Vanderbilt.
+Students are housed at the Loews Vanderbilt Hotel.
 Click here for a list of 2017 graduates